 and [options]

 are from the list below.
-You should try some drivers from this list and find
+You should try some drivers from this list and find out which one works for you.
+NJ32DISK.SYS

-(or in our case, USB flash drive) and makes it visible in DOS.
+is a high-level SCSI driver that detects the hard drive (or in this case, USB flash drive) and makes it visible in DOS.

 - usbaspi1.sys - Panasonic Communications Co.
 ASPI Manager for USB mass-storage (Universal Driver)